SequenceBio/KinformR/README.md

 # seqbio-variant-scoring
-A method for scoring variants based on relationships of individuals.
+## A method for scoring variants based on relationships of individuals.

 *WORK IN PROGRESS*

-Idea here is to start with a simple R package continaing the functions needed, so that we could import and apply in different workflows or locations as required.
+This R package is designed to score rare variants, assigning values based on the disease status of individuals, the presence or absence of a rare variant in those individuals, and their pairwise coefficients of relatedness.
-Could incorporate related code from pedigree ranking: https://github.com/SequenceBio/seqbio-pedigree-ranking and build a scoring/ranking package that we can host on sb-conda.
+The package uses a custom formula to assign value to a variant that gives more weight to shared variants common to distantly related affected individuals.
+The variant status for unaffected individuals can optionally be considered as well, with the highest scoring values being given to closely related individuals that *do not* share a variant of interst.
-If ideas are deemed to have external merit, we could make the repository public at some point to add the methods to a manuscript.
+Since variants can be incompletely penetrant, the scoring can be based solely on the affected individuals, or the weight of unaffected evidence can be customized.

 ## related info